-Gates will be unlocked at 8:30 A.M. daily for student arrival.
-All morning intervention students should enter through the front office for their 8:00 A.M. courses.
+Gates will be unlocked at 8:30 A.M. daily for student arrival: Gate A (Spruce & 13th Street), Gate B (Spruce & Fountain), Gate C (Pine Ave near Co-Op), and Gate D (Pine Ave.
+Near 13th Street).
+All morning intervention students should enter through Gate D for their 8:00 A.M. courses.
 Gates will be locked at 8:45 A.M. after the first bell.
-The kindergarten gate off Pine Ave. will be unlocked for kindergartners leaving at 2:10 P.M.
-Kindergarten parents should meet their children by the nearest gate to their student's classroom or enter through the same gate if the teacher prefers to avoid confusion during kindergarten pick-up.
+Gates A and D will be unlocked for kindergartners leaving at 2:10 P.M.
+Kindergarten parents should meet their children by the nearest gate to their student's classroom.
 All parents and non-RHD children should leave campus until gates are reopened at 3:10 P.M. for the final bell dismissal if older siblings are still in school.
 Gates will be re-locked for the afternoon BASRP program at 3:30 P.M. and families still on campus are asked to play on the Jen Hinton Field playground area or an area not designated for BASRP until BASRP moves to its indoor location off Pine Ave.
-No students should be left unsupervised after school, or they will be checked into the BASRP program if no parent is present.
-Gates will be unlocked for community use after 4:00 P.M., over the weekend, and during school breaks.
+No students should be left unsupervised after school, or they will be checked into the BASRP program if no parent/guardian is present.
+Gates will be unlocked for community use after 4:30 P.M., over the weekend, and during school breaks.
 Adults should never ask students to open gates for convenience from the inside or ask students to climb over fences or reach through/under gates to unlock handles.
-Please help keep RHD safe at all times
+Please help to always keep RHD safe.